Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 **Type:** Simple; Scene
 **Mins:** Melee 1

-You control the area surrounding you, a dangerous dance of death.
+You control the area surrounding you, a dangerous dance of death that lasts through the scene.

-Starting with this action, anytime an enemy passes through Short Range relative to you lose 2 Impulse, and you gain 2 Impulse.
+Starting with this action, anytime an enemy passes through Short Range they lose 2 Impulse, which you gain.

+###

 Crane Style
 -----------